kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I arrange to meet Inma and her friend Blanca, and the woman who can help me, Paloma, who works for the Spanish foreign office, or similar, in London.
 - We meet in the cafe of an upscale shopping centre in a posh area in the North of Madrid, close to the M30, around 1pm on Sunday 20th October.
 - Paloma has flown in from London.
-- I'm so grateful to Inma, Blanca, and Paloma, and I'm truly relieved that finally someone is going to help me.
+- I'm so grateful to Inma, Blanca, and Paloma, and I'm truly relieved that finally someone is going to help me, and the women and children in danger throughout Spain.
 - Inma, Blanca, and her adopted Russian son arrive together.
 - Paloma arrives a little later.
 - There is a lot of talk about how secure Paloma's phone is, how it will pick up any sort of hacking interference and shutdown the whole network in the building.
 - Blanca's son leaves.
-- They wouldn't talk about anything serious in front of him, and the woman all shut me down when I mentioned being terrorized in Dénia while he was sitting with us.
+- They wouldn't talk about anything serious in front of him, they made a great deal of how good looking he is.
+- The women shut me down when I mentioned being terrorized in Dénia while he was sitting with us.
 - Once he's gone, we start talking.
 - I tell them that everyone knows me in Dénia, and not in a good way.
 - Blanca leaves about twenty minutes later.
 - As she leaves, she gives me a foul dirty look.
-She looks disgusted with me.
+She's disgusted with me.
 - It's too incongruous to think about.
 I file it away.
 - I try to explain to Paloma what's been going on.
 - Paloma doesn't really listen to me when I speak, she talks directly to Inma.
 - They both keep telling me to keep my voice down; I can't.
-- I tell Paloma about [Irene](august.md#irene-the-plate-lady), about [Rocio Vidal](../2023/october.md#rocio-vidal), about the hundreds of other women.
+- I tell Paloma about [Irene](august.md#irene-the-plate-lady), about [Rocio Vidal](../2023/october.md#rocio-vidal), about the hundreds of other women, about the children Domingo is responsible for.
 - I have to push to be heard; although Paloma sort of groans at every new horror I mention, as if none of this is unfamiliar to her.
 - She looks at her phone and says, *oh, yes, Rocio Vidal was hacked*.
 - I tell her about my trips to the police and how they're ignoring me.